Can I convert a customer's credit amount on their account into a credit/adjustment note instead of a

 Viv A

-Member Posts: 77 Reckoner
+Viv A Member Posts: 62 Reckoner Reckoner

 I have a customer who has several accounts set up according to site location.
 During a recent project, several invoices were overpaid or paid twice.
 My customer and I agreed to clean them up at the end of the process - which is now.